Deterministic Switching of Perpendicular Ferromagnets by Higher harmonics of Spin-orbit Torque in Noncentrosymmetric Weyl Semimetals: Symmetry-Allowed Spin-Orbit Torque

-The spin-orbit torque is described in linear response by $\mathcal{T}_i=\tau_{ij}E_j$, where spin-orbit torkance tensor can be expanded in vector spherical harmonics following the methodology of Ref.~\cite{Xue2023}, with system-specific details given in Appendix~\ref{appendix:SymmAnl}.
-Applying this expansion under the symmetry constraints for an electric field along $\hat{\mathbf{x}}$ yields the allowed higher-order torque components, which separate naturally into time-reversal even and odd contributions:
+The spin-orbit torque is described in linear response by $\mathcal{T}_i=\tau_{ij}E_j$ (or equivalently $\boldsymbol{\mathcal{T}} =\boldsymbol{\tau}_{\mathbf{\hat{E}}}\mathbf{E}$), where spin-orbit torkance tensor can be expanded in vector spherical harmonics following the methodology of Ref.~\cite{Xue2023}, with system-specific details given in Appendix~\ref{appendix:SymmAnl}.
+Applying this expansion under the symmetry constraints for an electric field along $\hat{\mathbf{x}}$ yields the allowed higher-harmonic torque components, which separate naturally into time-reversal even and odd contributions:

 Equations~\ref{eq:tau_even} and~\ref{eq:tau_odd} consist of a symmetry-allowed combination of fieldlike and dampinglike terms, with coefficients $C$ specifying the weight of each contribution.
 For an electric field applied along $\hat{\mathbf{y}}$, the corresponding torque forms follow directly from Eqs.~\ref{eq:tau_even}-\ref{eq:tau_odd} by applying the $C_{4z}$ rotational symmetry.
 The explicit expressions are provided in Appendix~\ref{appendix:SymmAnl}.